hideakitai/DebugLog/README.md

 Logging library for Arduino that can output to both Serial and File with one line

+> [!WARNING]
+> Dependent libraries removed (>= v0.8.0).
+If you have already installed this library, please follow:
+>
+> - Cloned from GitHub (manually): Please install dependent libraries manually
+> - Installed from library manager: re-install this library from library manager
+>   - Dependent libraries will be installed automatically

 ## Feature

 - Output logs to `Serial` and `File` with one line at the same time